-As a Captive insurer, the company's business requires it to deal with group-related entities.
-Hence the need for the company to have developed a sound system of governance to ensure appropriate controls are in place.
+As a Captive insurer, VRCO's business requires it to deal with group-related entities.
+Hence, the need for VRCO to have developed a sound system of governance to ensure appropriate controls are in place.
 Other than as part of the course of its normal business, there were no material transactions with the shareholders, directors' or those who exert significant influence over VRCO during the year.